-Table 8: Advanced Calling Settings
+Table 5: Advanced Calling Settings

 Field Name Description Call protocol If necessary, select the protocol to use when calling this personal endpoint or meeting room: H.323: Select for H.323 endpoints, such as other XT Series endpoints, or when joining a videoconference hosted by a Scopia Elite MCU.
 SIP: Select for SIP endpoints, such as when calling Microsoft Lync clients. • ISDN: If enabled, select to call ISDN endpoints.
-Call rate By default, the system uses either the maximum available bandwidth or the rate you specified as the default call rate for this contact (for details, see Adding and Modifying Contacts in the Phone Book on page 43).
-Call type Select whether the call is Audio-Video or Audio-Only.
+Call rate By default, the system uses either the maximum available bandwidth or the rate you specified as the default call rate for this contact (for details, see Adding and Modifying Contacts in the Phone Book on page 32).
+Call type Select whether the call is Audio-Video or Audio-Only .

-- 3. Dial the number, as follows: - Using the XT Remote Control Unit, press (, or select Call and press ok/menu.
+- 3. Dial the number, as follows:

+- Using the XT Remote Control Unit, press , or select Call and press ok/menu.

+- From the web interface, select Call.